Abun people

-The Abun, previously also known as Wen and Coastal Karon, are an ethnic group of New Guinea, residing in the Sausapor district of the Tambrauw Regency in the province of Southwest Papua.
+The Abun, previously also known as Wen, Karon Pantai, or Coastal Karon, are an ethnic group of New Guinea, residing in the Sausapor district of the Tambrauw Regency in the province of Southwest Papua.
 They speak the Abun language.
 They live in the Sausapor, Jokte, Emaos and Uigwem villages of Sausapor and are of the clans Yekwam, Yenjau, Yeblo, Yesnath, Yenbra, Yenggrem, Yesomkor, Yerin, Yeror, Yewen, Yemam and Yesian.

 Name

 The Abun were originally the Wen from the Tambrauw Mountains (locally called the Ndokdar Mountains).
 After having socialized with the Biak people near the coastline, they were then called the Karon (meaning: the people from within), while the ones who continued to stay in the mountains were called Karondori.
 However, this eventually had negative connotations and they adopted the name Abun (meaning: tribal language), which originally was used for the name of their language.

 Culture

 Farming

 The Abun are primarily banana farmers.
 21 categorizations of bananas are named and are divided by whether it is eaten fresh or cooked first.
 The harvesting of the bananas are done by both men and women; typically but not necessarily being the men chopping the trees and the women transporting the fruit.
 On most days, they head to the farms which are around 1–2 km away between 8–9 am (WIT) and return home by 5pm.